Ceo-Potato/Unit-Converter/README.md

 Made in python and PySimpleGUI

-by a tutorial from youtube chanlle "clear code"
+by a tutorial from youtube channel "clear code"